l77l77/l77l77.github.io/_posts/2021-10-22-post-quote.md

   <img src="https://drive.google.com/uc?export=view&id=1NLUjvGgVL53iIQw7uDJzVFMDvLISURRl" />
 </p>

+Above is our brand identity as it was used in the directions of our second iteration.
+We choose clear colors, that would bring a sense of calmness and simplicity to our overall design.
+We decided to decrease the lightness of some of these colors for our final iteration, to find the appropriate balance and in a better make important content stand out.

 > In DEVELOP we used Figma, to collect most ideas, as well as the actual wireframes, wire flows, and prototypes.

 <p align="center">